 A voltage-controlled laser is trained on a vase of flowers, lit candles and curiosities sitting on a silver tray.
 The movement of the laser is controlled by the sound waves created during the performance.

-A film plays, heavily featuring the colour yellow.
+A film plays, heavily featuring the colour yellow in homage to Sarah Hegazi.
 Wildflowers are inspected under a microscope; crowds of people process slowly through city streets.

 A live sound piece is performed using my Innalog modular synthesiser and a drum machine.
 I open the piece by layering white noise over recordings of crowds gathered at social justice protests: the resulting mix of sonic data – ‘signal’ and ‘noise’ – is then sculpted over time using different types of filtration and FX, including granular and spectral processing.
 Melodic elements start to appear: oscillators bleep, rising and falling; drums; the sound of a female voice is looped to create rhythm.
 Gradually the mix is peeled back to the foundational building blocks of the piece: white noise and crowd noise, people and data, information littered across the digital panopticon; but who is controlling the laser?